Roman military belt from Lyon, around 200 AD

 Description

 One of the few completely preserved Roman military belt sets from around 200 AD.
 The remains of a Roman soldier, complete with his purse, sword, military belt and fibula, were found in an ancient Roman well shaft while a garage was being built in Lyon, France.
-The letters that form the inscription “Utere Felix” (“use it with luck”) were probably distributed around the entire belt.
-The “U” and the “T” at the beginning are combined into one letter.
-Original tinned brass; for a belt width of 2.7 cm.
-Replica also in tinned brass.
-Also available in brass on request, please inquire.
+The letters forming the inscription “Utere Felix” (“use it with luck”) were probably distributed circumferentially around the entire belt.
+The “U” and the “T” at the beginning are combined into one letter, a so-called “ligature”.
+Ligatures are often used in Roman script.
+Original brass tinned; for a belt width of 2.5 to 2.7 cm.
+The washers necessary for riveting the letters and rivets for the two strap tongues are included in the set.

 Additional information